MunicipalityOfAnchorage/text-it-helper/docs/README.md

 POST /api/v1/run-results?airtable=SurveyResults
 ```

-If an `airtable` query parameter is passed, the run results will be used to upsert a record in the table passed as the query parameter (in this example, a table called "Survey Results").
+If an `airtable` query parameter is passed, the run results will be used to upsert a record in the table passed as the query parameter (in this example, a table called `Survey Results`).

 It requires that there are `Contacts` and `Flows` tables set up: